hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 - operation transform
 - state transform

-Roughly, sharing only the "delta" or current update ie `add 1` to the current global count is indicative of an **operation-based design** contrasted with sharing the entire the count state a **state-based design**[^8], for an integer this difference might seem trivial but it has deeper implications for more complex data structures, one of the big seeming disadvantages of an operation based representation is it requires **a reliable broadcast** with idempotence/de-duplication, retry ordering and "reasonable" time delivery semantics, which means if you're unlucky... state could diverge permanently, while the state based representation can tolerate partitions slightly more gracefully but requires more data over the wire, which later gets "merged", either way -- as long you can guarantee certain properties(associativity, commutativity, idempotence) it's possibly to resolve conflicts between replicas given certain constraints.
+Roughly, sharing only the "delta" or current update ie `add 1` to the current global count is indicative of an **operation-based design** contrasted with sharing the entire the count state a **state-based design**[^8], for an integer this difference might seem trivial but it has deeper implications for more complex data structures, one of the big seeming disadvantages of an operation based representation is it requires **a reliable broadcast** with idempotence/de-duplication, retry ordering and "reasonable" time delivery semantics, which means if you're unlucky... state could diverge permanently, while the state based representation can tolerate partitions slightly more gracefully but requires more data over the wire which **monotonically increases**, which later gets "merged" and makes deletion more complex.

+In summary, as long you can guarantee certain properties(associativity, commutativity, idempotence) it's possibly to resolve conflicts between replicas given certain constraints.
 All we need is an extra "replicate" handler which leverages the previous broadcast from before to [propagate the delta 'operationally'](https://github.com/hailelagi/gossip-glomers/blob/main/maelstrom-g-counter/operation_crdt.go) which often converges correctly but sometimes doesn't? maybe I'm doing it wrong idk.

 ```go
 func (s *session) replicateHandler(msg maelstrom.Message) error {
 	var body map[string]any